 Contemporary status of insecticide resistance in the major vectors of arboviruses infecting humansPLoS Neglected Tropical Diseases.
 July 2017 11(7): e0005625.

 A global network for investigating the genomic epidemiology of malariaNature.
 2008 456(7223): 732-737.

-Evaluating Bayesian spatial methods for modelling species distributions with clumped and restricted occurrence dataPloS One.
-2017 12(11): e0187602.
+Evaluating Bayesian spatial methods for modelling species distributions with clumped and restricted occurrence dataPloS ONE.
+November 2017 12(11): e0187602.